dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 ```

 Now all that's left to do is confirm everything works as expected with `make test`, and push these changes to the remote
 repository.
-Then, GitHub Actions will take over and ensure the extension is built for all of DuckDB's supported
+Then, GitHub Actions will take over and ensure the extension is built for all of DataMiner's supported
 platforms.

 For more details, check out the template repository.
 Also, the example extension we built in this blog is published